 inaccurate data or the non-submission of data will be addressed by the Division

-of Federal and State Education Policy and the Division of Program Monitoring
+of Special Education and the Division of Program Monitoring

 TEA publicly reports district performance against the

 state targets in the SPP for Indicators 1-14 for a given year.
 Each spring,